-There is neither pre-action disclosure nor are there special rules concerning the disclosure of electronic documents or predictive coding.
+There is neither pre-action disclosure nor special rules concerning the disclosure of electronic documents or predictive coding.

-When a party wants to make use of documents that are in the possession of a public (domestic) authority or of a notary, the court can request the production of documents from such authority or notary.
+When a party wants to make use of documents which are in the possession of a public (domestic) authority or notary, the court can request the production of documents from such authority or notary.